pwbriggs/music-assistant.github.io/docs/player-support/index.md

 All providers, except Snapcast, have the option to apply [Digital Signal Processing](https://en.wikipedia.org/wiki/Digital_signal_processing) (DSP) filters to the audio stream.
 The option is found in the MA settings for each player.

-When DSP is enabled a mandatory INPUT and OUTPUT filter is added and then optionally the following filters can be applied.
+The DSP path has mandatory INPUT and OUTPUT filters and optionally the following can also be added:

-- Parametric Equaliser
+- Parametric Equalizer
 - Tone Controls

+The DSP settings can be enabled and disabled via a toggle which allows easy [A-B testing](https://www.youtube.com/watch?v=KefGjPYyIO4)

+The line on the left of the DSP settings represents the audio path from the audio file (top) to the speaker (bottom).

+A dot on fhe line represents a filter that changes the signal.
+The lack of a dot indicates that the particular filter has been disabled.